TrumanStateACM/acm/_pages/robocode.md

 - Teams of 1-4
 - Two tiers beginner and regular
 	- Prizes for each
-- Try not to copy and paste peeoples robots.
+- Try not to copy and paste peoples robots.
 You should mostly understand the code that you add to the robot
 - Create your robot before the competition

 ### Helpful Links
 - [Robocode CS project][RCP].
 This is from another school, but could help get through some basics.
 - [Robocode API Documentation][api]
 - [Tutorials][AT].
 These direct to archived pages, not all links work.
 This is very good for understanding events and what all events come with robocode
 - [Robowiki][RW].
-This one is probably self explanitory
+This one is probably self explanatory
 - [Meeting minutes][MM] for the info meeting

+### Itinerary
+- 12:00 Sign in starts
+- 12:30-12:45 First battles start
+- 1:00-1:15 Revise robots
+- 2:00-2:15 Second battles start

 [robocode]: https://robocode.sourceforge.io/